Master of Business Administration – Marketing and International Management | Antonine University

 Eligibility

-Students eligible for this program are those who have successfully completed their undergraduate academic program in Business Administration (i.e. holders of a Bachelor’s degree) and wish to pursue their graduate studies in one of the concentrations offered in the framework of this advanced Master’s degree program.
+Students eligible for this program are those who have successfully completed an undergraduate academic program in business administration (i.e. holders of a bachelor’s degree) and wish to pursue graduate studies in one of the concentrations offered within this advanced master’s degree program.

 Teaching Methods

-The faculty members are keen on the process of transmission and acquisition of the course contents.
+Faculty members are keen on the process of transmission and acquisition of course content.
 Moreover, the knowledge construction process systematically takes precedence over all other aspects.
 The epistemological position of instructors takes into account the diverse economic and social backgrounds of learners.
-In this perspective, the construction of learners' knowledge again takes precedence over other types of teaching and learning methodologies.

 Evaluation Process

 Courses include projects and research work prepared individually or in groups.
-Oral presentation and communication skills come to the fore very often and take precedence over other assessment modalities in a number of practical teaching units.
+Oral presentation and communication skills are often emphasized, taking precedence over other assessment modalities in various practical teaching units.
+The evaluation process ends with a summative assessment, where students take final examinations for each subject at the end of each academic semester.

 Program Learning Outcomes (PLOs)